Voltage Rating and Temperature Rating

 • The current Rating of a particular cable

-Power over the ethernet (POE) is now causing people to look more closely at what current data cables can carry safely without deterioration in transmission characteristics.
+Power over the ethernet (POE) is now causing people to look more closely at what currents data cables can carry safely without deterioration in transmission characteristics.

 Contact us